 Of course, it totally depends on your taste and preferences.
 For this final touch, we bought a few cheap but cool props, like candles, a hanging frame with inspiring words, a bed blanket, and other bits and pieces.

-In the end, we felt that with these small touches we could call Benny home already.
+In the end, we felt that with these small touches we could already call Benny our new home.

 • seat covers - €40